Christian-Hirsch/talking-data/README.md

      "cell_type": "markdown",
      "metadata": {},
      "source": [
-      "This score was achieved by first partitioning the data into two patches: for about two-thirds of the devices no app usage information is available.
+      "The prediction is performed by first partitioning the data into two patches: for about two-thirds of the devices no app usage information is available.
 Achieving good predictions on these devices is much harder.
-Therefore, our predictions are based on two steps.
-A single XGB classifier fitted on the dataset without events, and a single fitted on the dataset for which more detailed information are available."
+Therefore, my submission is based on two steps.
+A single XGB classifier fitted on the dataset without events, and a single XGB fitted on the dataset for which more detailed information are available."
      ]
     },
     {